 Since June 2016, some persons in authority have made repeated verbal attacks on organisations that assist lesbian, homosexual, bisexual and transgender persons (LGBT).

 A number of health programmes targeting LGBT groups have had to close down.
-The aim is to curb the spread of homosexuality.
 It is feared that these measures may reverse the positive trend of fewer new HIV cases.

 Freedom of the press and due process protection

 Generally speaking, Tanzania has a diversified, critical and relatively free-speaking press.
 Restrictive media legislation exerts a certain pressure on freedom of speech.

 In 2015 the government passed the Cyber Crimes Act, which places restrictions on utterances in social media.
 A number of people have been taken in for questioning or arrested as a consequence of the Act, but only a few have been convicted.

 The courts and the police are characterised by a considerable degree of corruption and inefficiency.
 Due process for the average Tanzanian is therefore weak.

 Norwegian development aid to Tanzania amounted to NOK 373.7 million in 2017.